Packing Instructions

 Our Packing List covers everything the campers should bring.
 We do laundry weekly and recommend this packing list for anyone staying longer than one (1) week.

-Help us to make camp a safe and happy environment by not packing any of the items in the “Do not pack” list.
+Help us make camp a safe and happy environment by not packing any of the items in the “Do not pack” list.
 Many seemingly harmless things — particularly electrical appliances — can pose a risk to the safety of campers.

 Are you attending a Walden Long Weekend event?